nirajp82/IdentityAccessManagement_IAM/Quiz/05_machine_to_machine_m2m_and_workload_identity.md

 var request = new HttpRequestMessage(HttpMethod.Get, "https://api.internal/orders");
 request.Headers.Authorization = new AuthenticationHeaderValue("Bearer", tokenResponse.AccessToken);

-var response = await _apiClient.SendAsync(request);

 ```

-### The Fatal Problems at Scale:
+**The Fatal Problems at Scale:**

-1. **The Bootstrapping Paradox:** Look at the code above.
-To get the temporary JWT, `Service A` *still* needs a static `ClientSecret`.
-You haven't eliminated the static password; you just moved it.
-If you put it in a secure Key Vault, how does `Service A` prove who it is to the Key Vault to retrieve it?
+1. **The Bootstrapping Paradox:** To get the temporary JWT, `Service A` *still* needs a static `ClientSecret`.
+You haven't eliminated the static password; you just moved it to a Key Vault.
+But how does the service prove who it is to the Key Vault?
 2. **The Bearer Vulnerability Remains:** If a hacker compromises `Service A` and dumps its memory, they will find the temporary JWT and can replay it from their own laptop until it expires.

 ---

-## Phase 3: SPIFFE/SPIRE & mTLS (The "Zero-Secret" Revolution)
+### Phase 3: SPIFFE/SPIRE & mTLS (Internal Zero-Secret)

 To solve the Bootstrapping Paradox and the Bearer Vulnerability, modern cloud infrastructure abandons passwords entirely.
 Instead of a machine *presenting a password* to prove who it is, the infrastructure *inspects the machine's DNA*.